lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/05 Subsystems Azimuth and Camera Cable Wrap/03 CMD Reception.md

 ![Send trigger to OMT block diagram.
 Case Enable Track.\label{SendOMTTriggerEnableTrack}](../Resources/figures/AzimuthAndCameraCableWrap/SubsystemCW_lvclass_SelectOMTTriggerd18.png)

 #### GenerateOMTTrigger
-The selected trigger by SelectOMTTrigger will be generated in the cable crap state machine instance.
+The selected trigger by SelectOMTTrigger will be generated in the cable wrap state machine instance.